-(67) A placement means a clinical placement, practicum, internship, work integrated learning or any similar form of professional, industrial or vocational experience included in a course or program, in which students are assessed and awarded a grade.

-(68) A placement may be off or on campus, real or simulated, but must involve clearly stated outcomes and assessment, and be consistent with quality teaching and learning.
+- (65) A placement means a clinical placement, practicum, internship, or any similar form of professional, industrial or vocational experience included in a course or program, in which students are assessed and awarded a grade. - (66) Depending on the discipline area a WIL experience may be off or on campus, real or simulated, but must involve clearly stated outcomes and assessment, and be consistent with quality teaching and learning.